meteor/blaze/site/source/api/spacebars.md

 `#unless` is just `#if` with the condition inverted.

+### Async conditions

+> This functionality is considered experimental and a subject to change.
+For
+> details please refer to [#424](https://github.com/meteor/blaze/pull/424).

+The condition can be wrapped in a `Promise`.
+When that happens, both `#if` and `#unless` will not render anything if it's pending or rejected.
+Once resolved, the resulting value is used.
+To have more fine-grained handling of non-resolved states, use `#let` and the async state helpers (e.g., `@pending`).

 ## With

 A `#with` template tag establishes a new data context object for its contents.